-Advertising (including media) is usually the biggest spend in the marketing budget.
-So, there’s always a lot of interest from marketers, agencies and finance teams to understand advertising impact on sales and profits.
-Because, as advertising legend David Ogilvy famously said, “if it doesn’t sell, it isn’t creative (advertising)”
+Advertising (including media) is where most marketing money gets spent.
+So marketers, agencies and finance teams spend a lot of time analysing its impact on sales and profits.
+They want to make sure the investment is growing the business.
+As advertising guru David Ogilvy famously said, “If it doesn’t sell, it isn’t creative (advertising)”.

-To start with, people don’t like to admit that advertising influences them.
-But it does, or products wouldn’t sell.
+For a start, customers don’t like to admit advertising influences them.
+But if it didn’t, companies wouldn’t do it.
 Advertising influences what customers think, feel and do.
-And the doing (sales) generally only happens if the thinking and feeling have happened first.
+And that drives sales.

 Activation adverts - Short-term sales

-It’s tempting to look at activation advertising driving immediate sales, and focus your efforts there.
-But that would be a mistake.
+It’s tempting to look at activation advertising driving immediate sales and only run that type of advert.
+But that’d be a mistake.

 Incentives and sales promotions

-Many retailers run this type of advertising.
-In this Bunnings example, you’ll see a range of products on sale.
+It’s common in retail advertising.
+For example, in this Bunnings advert, you see a range of products on sale.
 Plus, the Bunnings price guarantee.